wmjordan/Codist/README.md

 ## Advanced C# Syntax Highlight

-  The advanced syntax highlight function highlights every aspect of C# language elements with various styles and font settings, changing font style sizes, changing background and foreground colors, making text semitransparent.
+  The advanced syntax highlight function highlights every aspect of C# language elements with diverse styles, including using various font families and text styles, enlarging or shrinking font sizes, changing foreground or background colors and transparency.

   The following screenshots of the `TestPage.cs` file in the source code project demonstrates possible syntax highlight effects in the Light theme.